Luidog/fms-api-client/README.md

 > File [./examples/results/create-record-example.json](./examples/results/create-record-example.json)
 <!--/@-->

-Both the create method and the edit method accept a merge boolean in their options.
-If merge is true the data used to create or edit the filemaker record will be merged with
+Both the create method and the edit method accept a merge boolean in their option parameters.
+If the `merge` property is true the data used to create or edit the filemaker record will be merged with the FileMaker Data API results.

 <!--@snippet('./examples/create.examples.js#create-record-merge', { showSource: true })-->
 ```js